 - The offense of manslaughter is when a person “recklessly” causes the death of a person.
 See Tex.
 Pen.
 Code Ann. § 19.04 (West 2018).
 The offense of manslaughter is a second-degree felony and carries a punishment range of 2 to 20 years

 - Criminally Negligent Homicide.
 The offense of criminally negligent homicide is when a person causes the death of another person by “criminal negligence.”
 See Pen.
 Code Ann. § 19.05 (West 2018).
 Such offense is a state jail felony and carries a punishment range of 180 days to 2 years in prison

 - Intoxication Manslaughter.
 The offense of intoxication manslaughter is causing the death of another person by accident or mistake, while D.W.I.
 See Pen.
 Code Ann. § 49.08 (West 2018).
 Such offense is a second-degree felony and carries a punishment range of 2 to 20 years.

 Your Life Is on the Line.
 Make the Right Choice.

 You need more than a criminal defense lawyer if you have been charged with committing a homicide in San Marcos.
 You need a fierce advocate who will defend you and challenge prosecutors and law enforcement at every turn.
 You need a dedicated ally who will stand by your side throughout your entire ordeal.
 You need a former prosecutor who has the experience and insights to mount the most robust possible defense and give you the best chance of a positive outcome.

 That is what you get at the Law Office of Case J. Darwin.
 We know that your life is at stake and we act accordingly, using every tool we have and sparing no effort to protect you.
-To speak with an experienced San Marcos homicide defense attorney today, call (210) 960-8482 or contact us online to arrange for your free initial consultation.
+To speak with an experienced Central Texas homicide defense attorney today, call (210) 960-8482 or contact us online to arrange for your free initial consultation.